Articles and Guides/ Latest Posts

 Myth Busting

-While the total elimination of foods high in lectins is encouraged at the beginning, especially if you are dealing with an autoimmune condition, they can be reintroduced depending on how your respond to them.
+While the total elimination of foods high in lectins is encouraged at the beginning, especially if you are dealing with an autoimmune condition, they can be reintroduced depending on how you respond to them.

 Let’s find out what are the preparation methods to reduce the lectin content in these foods.